 Import Guide for Beginners This guide is intended for representatives of companies that will start importing goods into Norway.
 It provides the general rules relating to imports and directs you to more detailed information on the various topics.

 Calculating customs duty and taxes There are essentially three types of taxes on the import of goods from abroad – customs duty, VAT, and special taxes.
-What you have to pay or report to the tax authorities depends on the type of goods and where they come from.
+What you must pay or report to the tax authorities depends on the type of goods and where they come from.

 Temporary importation If you are going to import goods to Norway on a temporary basis, separate arrangements for declaration apply.
 You can avoid paying customs duty and taxes on some goods upon provision of security or a guarantee.